codatio/codat-docs/docs/usecases/billpay/payments.md

 Once the credit note has been created, you can offset the balance of the credit note against any outstanding invoices by creating a billPayment.

+For some accounting platforms, you can also use a combination of a `billCreditNote` and partial payment to pay off the full balance of a `bill`.

 ##### Allocating a Credit note against a bill
 <Tabs>